mia-platform/documentation/docs/release_notes/platform_5-7-1_releasenotes.md

 * **Console**

     From CMS it is now possible to configure  different default environment variables for each template, in order to **overwrite the defaults environment variables applied by DevOps Console**.
-Inside the data model of each template, you can add 'defaultEnvironmentVariables' to insert a list of environment variables.
+You can configure the environment variables by adding 'defaultEnvironmentVariables' inside the data model of each template.

 * You have the possibility to **resize columns** in the Pre/Post section of DevOps Console.